SOCCER DEFENSIVE WALL BUILDING

 On extremely rare occasions, an indirect free kick may be awarded against the defenders where the spot of the ball is less than 10-yards away from the goal.
 This could occur due to impeding, dangerous play, or goalkeeper errors (such as picking up a back-pass).
 This calls for the immediate construction of a wall where the Law mandates that the players in the wall stand on the goal-line, between the goal posts, until the ball is kicked.
 This type of wall needs to be built even faster than a traditional wall.
 There is no Anchor player.
 Often, the tallest player will get directly in front of the ball and the next-tallest players should fill in, should-to-shoulder, to the near post.

 Most teams do not spend much time preparing for this situation.
 At the highest levels, it happens in less than 1-percent of games.
 There is a lot of variability in what defenders may do next.
 The coach and the goalkeeper should decide which approach they want to use.
 The goalkeeper could stand straight-on to the ball or be positioned closer to the far post.
 All other defending players should fill in, shoulder-to-shoulder, as in a regular wall.
 One defender could be designated as a “bullet player.”
 This player would be straight-on to the ball and sprint directly at the ball as soon as it moves.
 Because the kick is indirect, defenders could actually jump out of the way of a straight shot!
-If the ball doesn’t touch anyone else, it is not a goal and the defenders are awarded a corner kick.
+If the ball doesn’t touch anyone else, it is not a goal and the defenders are awarded a goal kick.
 Otherwise, all defenders could sprint out of the goal the instant the ball is touched.

 Soccer Coaching Tips: